muziejus/leaflet-quickstart/README.md

 Using local Markdown files falls under the same rubric as using `$.getJSON()` above, except you have to use the more verbose `$.ajax()` method.
-Given a local file `loremipsum.md` in the same folder as `index.html`, you can have it fill the overlay card’s body by using:
+Given a local Markdown file `loremipsum.md` in the same folder as `index.html`, you can have it fill the overlay card’s body by using:

 ```javascript
 const md = markdownit({html: true}).use(markdownitFootnote);